 The Master of Health Administration (MHA) is primarily an online, course‐based degree offering students the opportunity to pursue personal and professional enhancement by obtaining a master’s degree on their own schedule, without having to take time away from home or work to participate in traditional classroom learning.
-Students attend courses on a part‐time basis while continuing their full‐time employment and can finish the degree in as little as two years.
+Students attend courses on a part‐time basis while continuing their full‐time employment.
 Courses are highly interactive using varied multimedia, discussion forums and supportive text‐based materials.
 In addition to their coursework, students participate in two brief in person residency periods.
 Residencies are held over a weekend and involve group exercises including case studies, management simulations, breakouts and presentations, creating important learning and networking opportunities for students.

 The degree is focused on building management, administrative and policy capacity for the next generation of health sector leaders.
 Students will develop the knowledge and skills base of professionals and managers in the health field, enabling them to contribute to improving the effectiveness of program and policy development, implementation and evaluation, as well as effectiveness in health service delivery, and managerial and administrative performance.
 The MHA degree prepares students for positions that require advanced management and strategic ability, policy knowledge and skills, and exceptional analytical and evaluation capacity.
 The key competency areas focus on the unique needs and complexities of a dynamic health care system.

-The online MHA graduate program is administered through the University of Regina campus, in co-operation with the University of Saskatchewan's School of Public Health.
+The online MHA graduate program is administered through the University of Regina campus.

 Students are required to complete 30 credit units, consisting of two in‐person residencies (3 credit units) and nine online courses (27 credit units).

 All MHA students are required to complete the following courses:

 - Residency I